jonathanventura/jonathanventura.github.io/_pages/lab.md

 We are moving towards using Anaconda instead of Docker to manage Python configurations.

 You first need to install Miniconda.
-First run:
+Run:

     /data/install_conda.sh